-The fitness industry is oversaturated and undereducated, but Pilates is bucking that trend and creating opportunities for new instructors every day.
-A recent survey from Balanced Body found that 77% of Pilates studios are experiencing growth and that 40% of studio owners are looking for new instructors.
+The fitness industry can feel oversaturated and undereducated, but Pilates is bucking that trend and creating opportunities for new instructors every day.
+If you’re looking for the best online Pilates certification, there’s real opportunity here right now.
+A recent survey from Balanced Body found that 77% of Pilates studios report growth, and nearly 40% of studio owners say they need more instructors.
 Talk about opportunity!

 Topic Contents